How a Covid-19 vaccine could change travel for good

 Alexi Rosenfeld/Getty Images

-Interestingly, in what he thinks might be a "Biden bounce", Bevan says his brands have seen a triple-digit growth in trips to the US for next year, from May onwards.
+Interestingly, in what he thinks might be a "Biden bounce," Bevan says his brands have seen a triple-digit growth in trips to the US for next year, from May onwards.
 The Maldives and the UAE are other popular destinations for Europeans wanting to escape next year -- he earmarks Dubai in particular as a destination that's working hard to get tourists safely back, and also predicts the Caribbean will do very well.

 However, he thinks Australia and New Zealand will be off-limits until the last quarter of 2021.